jkrosby51/Remote-Control-Tripod/README.md

   This project is a portable self controlled tripod to be used for taking quality and well aimed pictures on your own from up to 30ft away from the camera.
 It is capable of turning on all axes to aim a phone camera mounted at the top.
 It is controlled by an IR Universal Remote and an Arduino Uno.

 ### Goals *** explain why ***
   The goal of this project is to create an IR remote controlled tripod with 180 degree rotation in all directions.
+This project is meant to cover the inconvenience of a regular tripod of not being able to re-adjust while posing.

 ### Criteria
 - 180 degree rotation of x, y, and z axes